trbKnl/Rocketship-simulator/README.md

 ## Currently available:
 - Regular mode: for rookies
 - Chris mode: for the true space adventurers, enable chris mode using: -chris (AT YOUR OWN RISK!)
-- While in Chris mode press space for extra rocketships!!
+- While in Chris mode press any keY for extra rocketships!!
 - Rainbow mode: Bored?
 Fly your ship in style with the new rainbow mode! -rainbow

 ## Normal mode demo